fleure/kentpet/README.md

 ##Admin

 Kentpet comes with an admin module that lets you tweak the game or pets, or be a power hungry monster.
-You will have to open a mongo shell and add users to the "admins" collection manually, like so:
+To setup your admin user, PM kentpet with the following:

 ```
-db.admins.insert({"name": "password"})
+!adminsetup <password>
 ```

-Where "name" is the case-sensitive name of the admin's ircname, and the password is the one they will use to log in with.
+Where password is the passphrase you will use to log in with.
 To log in to the admin module, PM the bot the following:

 ```
 !adminlogin <password>